Yellow fever virus (YFV), an arbovirus of the Flavivirus genus.

 Although most infections are asymptomatic, some lead to an acute illness characterized by two phases.
 Initially, there is fever, muscular pain, headache, chills, anorexia, nausea and/or vomiting, often with bradycardia.
 About 15% of patients progress to a second phase after a few days, with resurgence of fever, development of jaundice, abdominal pain, vomiting and haemorrhagic manifestations; up to half of these patients die 10–14 days after the onset of illness.

 In tropical areas of Africa and Central and South America (see maps) YFV transmission can occur at altitudes up to 2300 metres (in Africa, possibly higher).
 Countries or areas where the YFV is present far exceed those officially reported.
 Some countries may have no reported cases simply because of a high level of vaccine coverage against yellow fever, or because of poor surveillance.
-A revision of the risk classification of countries and areas recommended for yellow fever vaccination is reflected in this year’s edition of IT&H (Country List and Annex 1).
+A revision of the risk classification of countries and areas recommended for yellow fever vaccination is reflected in this year’s edition of International travel and health (Country list and Annex 1).

 Risk for travellers

-Apart from areas of high yellow fever endemicity, YFV transmission may take place also in low-endemic areas if the traveller’s itinerary implies heavy exposure to mosquitoes, for example during prolonged travel in rural areas.
+Apart from areas of high yellow fever endemicity, YFV transmission may take place also in areas of low endemicity if the traveller’s itinerary implies heavy exposure to mosquitoes, for example during prolonged travel in rural areas.

 Avoid mosquito bites; the highest risk for YFV transmission is during the day and early evening (Chapter 3).